 IBT sets out how employees will be compensated for travel spent between seeing clients.

-The legislation sets down detail needed to put that into effect – including the mileage rate, qualifying distance, qualifying travel time and maximum travel distance.
+The legislation sets out the detail needed to put that into effect – including the mileage rate, qualifying distance, qualifying time and maximum travel distance.

-Data was collated for support worker actual travel time and distances and various different options were explored.
-What this data found was that the vast majority of support worker visits were less than 5 kilometres.
-Based on the information provided the parties agreed on a one band model based on average journeys that was simple and easy to administer.
+Data was collated for support worker actual travel time and distances.
+This data showed that the majority of support worker visits were less than 5 km.
+Based on the information provided, the parties agreed on a one band model based on average journeys, that was simple and easy to administer.
 The calculations are based on averages that are specified in the legislation.

 The legislation and guidance to your employer sets out:

 - the method for calculating or basis for ascertaining a home support worker’s qualifying distance and qualifying travel time

 - the maximum distance travelled to a client before travel is treated as exceptional travel.